Azzuarezh/wallet/README.md

 # Getting Started

 First step is make sure you have installed prerequisites.
 Then download the project and install its dependencies, you can clone this project via git or directly download.
 After clone or download successfully, install the dependencies.
-In the project directory, type  the following command :
+In the project directory, type  the following command:

 ```sh
 # you can choose either npm install or yarn install.
 I prefer npm instead